 What Your Medical Oncologist Does

-When you have cancer, your medical oncologist is one of the key team members because of the scope of what your physician does.
+Your medical oncologist is one of the key team members because of the scope of what your physician does.
 This includes:

-- Diagnosing your cancer and determining the cancer stage
+- Diagnosing your cancer and determining the cancer stage.

-- Explaining your diagnosis and treatment options
+- Explaining your diagnosis and treatment options.

-- Consulting with you and your care team to develop your treatment plan
+- Consulting with you and your care team to develop your treatment plan.

-- Sharing opportunities to participate in clinical trials and research
+- Sharing opportunities to participate in clinical trials and research.

-- Helping you manage your symptoms and side effects
+- Helping you manage your symptoms and side effects.

-- Monitoring your progress through treatment
+- Monitoring your progress through treatment.

-- Referring you to palliative care, if appropriate
+- Referring you to palliative care, if appropriate.

 Your medical oncologist will determine if your cancer needs to be treated with chemotherapy based on the type and stage of your cancer.
 Chemotherapy is the use of medication to stop cancer cells from growing and multiplying.